pawrequest/amherst/README.md

 - currently uses Parcelforce's ExpressLink API but could easily be replaced with other suppliers

 ### [PawDantic](https://github.com/pawrequest/pawdantic)
-- tools for working in the Pydantic ecosystem, specifically helper functions to produce FastUI componenets from common workflows
+- tools for working in the Pydantic ecosystem, specifically some custom types like TruncatedPrintableString(length:int)', ValidUkPostcode

 ### [PawRequest/FlaskWebGui](https://github.com/pawrequest/pawdantic)
 - a fork of Climente's FlaskWebGui injecting a 'URL_Suffix' param to allow dynamic definiition of the initially loaded URL